 Apparently, you’ll need to create a local computer account, simply enter your details into the blanks and Continue.

-The express set up will enable Maps – Location – Find my Mac and some more.
-If you wish to customize and enable only those you want, you can do that, just hit Customize settings to allow the services you want.
+The express setup will enable Maps – Location – Find my Mac and more.
+If you wish to customize and enable only those you want, you can do that.
+Just hit Customize settings to allow the services you want.

 If you chose to customize settings, you’d be asked for every single service for enabling — At the first screen, you’ll be asked to enable location services, as here I don’t allow location services.
 Simply Continue.

 Similarly, you’ll be asked for some essential services.
-You can easily choose to enable or disable.
+You can easily choose to enable or disable it.

 Install VMware Tools on Virtual Machine (VM)

-When you’re done with the installation, you’ve probably wanted a full screen instead of the black screen at your screen edges.
-Luckily, there’s a perfect tool for that — That will particularly provide extra useful features such as full-screen resolution, sound, drag & drop, and more.
+When you’re done with the installation, you probably wanted a full screen instead of the black screen at your edges.
+Luckily, there’s a perfect tool for that — That will exceptionally provide extra valuable features such as full-screen resolution, sound, drag & drop, and more.
 The steps are here on how to do it.

 Go to VM > Install VMware Tools and wait to pop up on the screen.